 The inspection finding clearly states the licensee performance deficiency and the more-than-minor criteria met in accordance with IMC 0612, Appendix B, “Issue Screening”.

 The finding should discuss, as applicable, the noncompliance with any applicable licensing basis requirements.
-The SDP analysis should not proceed if the condition of the fire protection feature was specifically approved in a Safety Evaluation Report (SER) during the fire protection licensing process (i.e., there is no performance deficiency), cited compensatory measures or other caveats imposed through the SER remain uncompromised.
+The SDP analysis should not proceed if the condition of the fire protection feature was specifically approved in a Safety Evaluation Report (SER) during the fire protection licensing process (i.e., there is no performance deficiency), unless cited compensatory measures or other caveats imposed through the SER remain uncompromised.

 The worksheet for recording the Fire Protection SDP Phase 1 screening results is provided in Attachment 1.